 Archive - 2014

 (Editorâ€™s note: This piece is one in a series of â€śFamiliar Faces Fridayâ€ť features to be written by Spirit reporter Destiny Pifer.
 The point of the project will be to highlight a member of the community who may be recognizable to many and tell his or her story.
-Todayâ€™s familiar face is Paul Thompson.)
+Todayâ€™s familiar face is Duane Miller.)

 By Destiny Pifer